Geoff-Swan/StixEnv-dev/README.md

 # StixEnv:
-_(named for my preference to use linux as a persistent live installation on a USB stick for the sake of portability)_

-## (Basically just Geoff Swan's DWM environment; the suckless suite with a few patches [some custom, some not] for looks and feels)

-__This is very, *very* much a work in progress: use for reference, don't run in production just yet; right now the codebase is dirty and full of stupid little idiosyncrasies and poor naming conventions that only I can interpret.__

 ### A lightweight, beautiful environment:
-Ultimately, the goal is a spin on the 'suckless experience'; a slick set of tools that aims for something just a bit more special than the average DWM 'rice' while preserving that which makes suckless software great: simplicity, clarity, and frugality. _We are not there yet - not even close -_ and if you want a slick-looking DWM without the work, there's [CHADWM](https://github.com/siduck/chadwm/).
+Ultimately, the goal is a spin on the 'suckless experience'; a slick set of tools that aims for something just a bit more special than the average DWM 'rice' while preserving that which makes suckless software great: simplicity, clarity, and frugality. _We are not there yet - not even close -_ and if you want a slick-looking DWM without the work, there's [chadwm](https://github.com/siduck/chadwm/).
 It's better than this may ever get.

 ![alt text](screenshots/typical_usage.png)
 _The Stix Environment uses the pure, built-in dwm bar with some custom hacks.
 Slstatus provides the statusbar itself and status2d adds a splash of colour_

+### (Basically just Geoff Swan's DWM environment; the suckless suite with a few patches [some custom, some not] for looks and feels)
+(& named for my preference to use linux as a persistent live installation on a USB stick for the sake of portability)

+__This is very, *very* much a work in progress: use for reference, don't run in production just yet; right now the codebase is dirty and full of stupid little idiosyncrasies and poor naming conventions that only I can interpret.__

 ![alt text](screenshots/app_launcher.png)
 _The Stix Environment features a fairly typical (albiet patched and customised) build of dmenu, and makes extensive use of dmenu to provide option menus and text prompts to control power, brightness, volume, and more"_

-_In its current state, this is not worth downloading and compiling; everything compiles and runs and you will (with all the files in the right place) have an environment that looks like the screenshots, but for what it's worth you're probably better-off patching and configuring your own DWM the way I did, and referring to my `config.h`-es to see at a glance the additional functionality I've coded in myself; if a certain feature piques your interest, search the source code for variables in `config.h` to find implementation details_
+_In StixEnv's current state, this is probably not worth downloading and compiling; everything compiles and runs and you will (with all the files in the right place) have an environment that looks like the screenshots, but for what it's worth you're probably better-off patching and configuring your own DWM the way I did, and referring to my `config.h`-es to see at a glance the additional functionality I've coded in myself; if a certain feature piques your interest, search the source code for variables in `config.h` to find implementation details_

 __StixEnv :: Colours__